fhumbertodf/dicionario/Textos2.md

 I change into my pajamas.
 I go to bet, at nine o’clock.*

+Where do the boys play?
+What time do they get out of shcool?

 ## 022 - Meals.

 >*Breakfast is very rushed at our house.